 Colleges of Arts and Sciences

-A&S students are encouraged to consider applying for a second major or a minor or a combination of both.
-Pursuing additional academic fields of study in the form of a second major, or with the addition of a minor, can benefit students in several ways, including the opportunity to discover relationships across disciplines, develop diverse perspectives, strengthen one's appreciation for the acquisition of knowledge in more than one academic field and enhance one's ability to problem-solve and communicate in a variety of settings.
-Applicants for multiple majors/minors need to:
+A&S students are encouraged to consider applying for additional majors/degrees, minors, certificates, or a combination.
+Pursuing additional academic fields of study can benefit students in many ways, including the opportunity to discover relationships across disciplines, develop diverse perspectives, strengthen one's appreciation for the acquisition of knowledge in more than one academic field, and enhance one's ability to problem solve and communicate in a variety of settings.

-The Colleges offer minors in 28 disciplines.
-Most minors require a minimum of 15 credits of non-introductory and upper division level course work, completed with a grade of C (not C-) or better.
+To add a minor or certificate, students submit a "Certification of Minor" form.
+The colleges offer minors in 29 disciplines and certificates in 45 disciplines.
+Most minors and certificates require a minimum of 15 credits of non-introductory and upper division level course work, completed with a grade of C (not C-) or better.

 Priority for admission into any Arts and Sciences baccalaureate program is given to students seeking their first undergraduate degree.
 Applications must be received by the Office of Admissions by the established deadlines.

-All applicants must meet admissions requirements for the degree program to which they are applying.
+Applicants must meet all admission requirements for the degree program to which they are applying.
 Applications for a second baccalaureate degree will be considered only if there is a demonstrable difference in curricula and objectives between the two degrees and majors.
-Coursework used towards a major/minor/certificate in the first degree cannot be used to satisfy major/minor/certificate requirements in the second degree, unless specific courses are required in the second degree.
-Second degree students must earn a minimum of 30 credits in courses taken at UH Manoa upon admission as a second baccalaureate degree candidate while continuously enrolled in the colleges, and must satisfy all program requirements current at the time of official admission into the program.
-For more information, see the Arts and Sciences Student Academic Services website, www.advising.hawaii.edu/artsci.
+Course work used towards a major/minor/certificate in the first degree cannot be used to satisfy major/minor/certificate requirements in the second degree, unless specific courses are required in both.
+Second degree students must earn a minimum of 30 credits in courses taken at UH Manoa after admission as a second baccalaureate degree candidate while continuously enrolled in the colleges, and must satisfy all program requirements current at the time of official admission into the program.
+For more information, see the appropriate college advising office of the intended second degree program.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.